mmu-webdesign/awdd2-2022-group5/5_QA_and_the_guide/browser_testing.md

 <img src="sp5-media/ios safari test.jpg" alt="" width="">

-### Name of persona
+### Emilly's Persona

-Provide a description and explain how this persona was derived from your user research.
+From our research, Emillys persona as a young girl, used her iphone browser to access our site.
+Emilly doesn't use a laptop and uses her iphone for everything.
+This derived from our research as the site needed to be easy for Emilly to access on her iphone.

 **Repeat to show at least on IOS and Android.
 Use actual phone screenshots, not desktop browsers resized or emulators**.